gdi-curriculum-review/gdi-sass-intro/README.md

 # Intro to Sass

-This is the Girl Develop It Core Intro to Sass course.
-Materials by Catherine Farman.
+This is the Girl Develop It Intro to Sass course.
+Materials by Catherine Farman, based on <a href="https://github.com/girldevelopit/gdi-core-intermediate-html-css">Intermediate HTML/CSS materials</a> by Girl Develop It.

 The course is meant to be taught in 2 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.